jhu-saw/vcs/README.md

 ### Requirements

 This has to be done once per computer.
 Install ROS 2 following instructions from www.ros.org.
-The following two packages might not be installed by default:
+The following packages might not be installed by default:
 ```sh
 sudo apt install python3-vcstool python3-colcon-common-extensions python3-pykdl
 ```